Treasurer: Pam Campbell

 Pam has served on several Boards including the Board of Artists in Healthcare, the Central Speech & Hearing Clinic, the Manitoba Advisory Board to the Minister of Education for deaf and hard of hearing children, the Committee of Specialized Services for Children and Youth, the Association of Deaf and Hard of Hearing Children of Manitoba.

-Currently a consultant focusing on personal and team development and workplace health, Tom Carson has over 31 years senior management and executive experience with the Manitoba Government, starting with the Management Committee of Cabinet, through Northern Affairs, to Deputy Minister postings in the departments of Culture, Training and Continuing Education and Health.
+Tom was a consultant focusing on personal and team development and workplace health he had over 31 years senior management and executive experience with the Manitoba Government, starting with the Management Committee of Cabinet, through Northern Affairs, to Deputy Minister postings in the departments of Culture, Training and Continuing Education and Health.
 He served as a Deputy Minister for 14 years.
-Since moving to the private sector he has focused on workplace health, team development, and organizational analysis and policy development.
-He serves on the following boards: The Winnipeg Art Gallery Foundation, The Canadian Council for Early Child Development, The Arts and Cultural Industries Association of Manitoba, Leadership Winnipeg, The President’s Advisory Council (to the President of the University of Manitoba), and the Health, Leisure and Human Performance Institute at the University of Manitoba.
+When moving to the private sector he had focused on workplace health, team development, and organisational analysis and policy development.
+He served on the following boards: The Winnipeg Art Gallery Foundation, The Canadian Council for Early Child Development, The Arts and Cultural Industries Association of Manitoba, Leadership Winnipeg, The President’s Advisory Council (to the President of the University of Manitoba), and the Health, Leisure and Human Performance Institute at the University of Manitoba.
 He brings to the board experience in policy and research, nonprofit board administration, Government policy, nonprofit planning and management analysis.

 An experienced performer, producer, consultant, sound engineer and composer, Dan has over 25 year’s involvement in the music industry.
 He has been a board member with numerous provincial and international organizations including the Manitoba Chamber Orchestra, MARIA, the Winnipeg Musicians Association, The Western Canada Aviation Museum and the Pan Am Games.
 He provides the board with his entrepreneurial spirit, significant experience with nonprofit organizations and his longstanding connections with the recording industry (evidenced by recording over 200 albums, providing film scores for numerous production companies and providing services as a music consultant/composer).